-Law enforcement assistance for this project is expected to be required for major traffic control changes and lane closures.
-Coordinate with local law enforcement and arrange for law enforcement in a marked vehicle as directed or agreed by the Engineer.
+Law enforcement assistance will be required for this project and is expected to be required for major traffic control changes and lane closures.
+Coordinate with local law enforcement and arrange for law enforcement as directed or agreed by the Engineer.
 Complete the weekly tracking form provided by the department and submit invoices that agree with the tracking form for payment at the end of each month approved services were provided.